 I know this is a very controversial topic, but my intentions are to lay out the information that exists, and allow people to make their own informed decisions.
 Please feel free to present me with good scientific information that contradicts my statements. (email@example.com)

 (I would also like to encourage these organizations to produce more data on drinking ozone water, either good or bad: International Scientific Committee of Ozone Therapy, The World Federation of Ozone Therapy, the University of Sienna, the Journal of Ozone Therapy, and the Spanish Association of Medical Professionals in Ozone Therapy.)

 Drinking ozonated water is not an easy subject to nail down because there is very little scientific evidence for its effectiveness, which is different from blood or rectal treatments with ozone.

-Ozonated water for the washing of wounds and dental purposes has significant scientific research, dating back to WWI.
-But the drinking of ozone water is almost ignored by most scientific ozone organizations, perhaps due to its unknown complexities.
+Ozonated water for the washing of wounds and dental purposes has significant scientific research, dating back to WWI, but the drinking of ozone water is almost ignored by most scientific ozone organizations.
+People seem to assume it's due to its unknown complexities.